cibi-sudo/Selenium-Framework/README.md

-# Selenium-Hybrid-Framework
+# Selenium-Framework

-This is a selenium hybrid framework that uses TestNG, page object model, extent spark report, and Apache POI for test automation.
+This is a selenium framework that uses TestNG, page object model, extent spark report, and Apache POI for test automation.

 # Features